centralelyon/ntt/CONTRIBUTING.md

 The project is configured to run on Docker.
 The configuration file is `Dockerfile`.

-## Pull request
+## Pull request (PR)

+- Keep the PR small and focus on a issue you are solving
-- Include reference to the issue you are solving (if any)
+- Use an explicit title and references to the issue you are solving (if any)
+- Explain what the PR does and why you make some changes
+- Ideally include screenshots when related to UI or graphics when related to speed or errors

 ## Bug report

 You may open an issue:

 - Open an [Issue](/issues/new)

 ## Documentation